Griffon – De Republica

 Judas Priest – Invincible Shield - 70%

 Back in 2018 when British legends released Firepower it seemed as if the album might be their final.
-With K. K. Downing out of the band and Glenn Tipton not being part of the band’s live lineup and in general a band with almost half a century behind them it did seem like the end might be near.
+With K. K. Downing out of the band and Glenn Tipton not being part of the band’s live line-up and in general a band with almost half a century behind them, it did seem like the end might be near.
 But here we are some six years later, and Judas Priest is ready with another album.
 Entitled Invincible Shield it’s their nineteenth album to date.

-So sonically there is no big news here, the album is much like its predecessor surgically executed with each instrument coming across clear and balanced.
-The overall sonic inspiration can be traced back to Chris Tsangarides’ production on 1990 album Painkiller and just like Firestorm, the new album is also musically heavily inspired by Painkiller.
+So sonically there is no big news here, the album is much like its predecessor, surgically executed with each instrument coming across clear and balanced.
+The overall sonic inspiration can be traced back to Chris Tsangarides’ production on 1990 album Painkiller and, just like Firestorm, the new album is also musically heavily inspired by Painkiller.
 Not only when it comes to the overall approach, but also with several rather direct references to their 1990 masterpiece.

 Lyrically the band uses that classic imagery, and on their nineteenth album titles like “Trail by Fire”, “Gates of Hell” and “Crown of Horns” come across as tacky.
 But perhaps that’s one of the reasons why they are referred to as Metal Gods.
 Lack of imagination or horizon broadening of lyrical themes might be tiring, but they are also one of band’s trademarks and underneath it all songs do deal with some relevant subjects.

-The album is eminently executed with striking guitar work, tight groove and Rob Halford’s vocals at age of 72 are rather vital.
-Accompanied by production where everything is as it should be and what you get it’s an album which delivers all that which Judas Priest fans want and which has become their trademark.
+The album is eminently executed with striking guitar work, tight groove and Rob Halford’s vocals at the age of 72 are rather vital.
+Accompanied by production where everything is as it should be and what you get, it’s an album which delivers all that which Judas Priest fans want and which has become their trademark.

 Going a more experimental way on 2008’s Nostradamus underlined that experimenting is not really what majority of band’s fans want as have some of their previous attempts on broadening their musical expression, so it’s only fair for them to lean back on the very Heavy Metal formula that they themselves pioneered and which continues to inspire hordes of Heavy Metal bands.

-Taking all of the above into the consideration Priest has once again managed to deliver the goods on an album that is far from their finest work, but at the same time an album that is simply a sonic representation of that Heavy Metal patch vest.
+Taking all of the above into the consideration, Priest has once again managed to deliver the goods on an album that is far from their finest work, but at the same time an album that is simply a sonic representation of that Heavy Metal patch vest.
 No, not one of those new pre-made ones that you can buy anywhere, but rather those original old ones that have been there for ages and over the years have been marked by time, yet somehow, come across as slicker.
 This is Heavy Metal.

 www.judaspriestinvincibleshield.com